ewfx/aidhp-code-sprinters/README.md

-# 🚀Modern Personalization Platform: AI-Driven Contextual Engagement and outreach
+# Modern Personalization Engine As a Service

 ## 📌 Table of Contents
 - [Introduction](#introduction)